 - Control one’s glucose level through diet, exercise, supplements, stress-management, and prescription drugs when necessary.

 - Change one’s diet to be more alkaline and less acidic in nature.
-This involves a substantial increase in the consumption of organic “green” foods, whole grains, certain fruits, legumes, nuts, minerals, and lots of purified, filtered water.
-Eliminate the most “acidic” foods that you can put in the human body, including soda pop, alcohol, sugar and refined carbohydrates, red meat, fast foods, ice cream, and caffeine.
+This involves a substantial increase in the consumption of organic “green” foods, certain fruits, legumes, nuts, minerals, and lots of spring water.
+Eliminate the most “acidic” foods that you can put in the human body, including soda pop, alcohol, sugar and refined carbohydrates, fast foods, ice cream, and caffeine.